Create Your Own Bold Men’s Soap with This Cold Process Recipe

 oil in pot.

-• When the oils and water have cooled to about 120 degrees, pour the lye wsater into the melted oils and blend using a stick blender.
-Mix until "trace" is achieved, or the soap thickens slightly and a trail of soap rests on top of the batter rather than immediately sinking in.
+• Cooling and Mixing.
+When both the lye solution and the oils have cooled to 120°F, slowly pour the lye solution into the oils.
+Use a stick blender to combine the mixture.
+Blend until “trace” is achieved—the soap thickens slightly, and a trail of soap rests on top without immediately sinking.

 stick blender mixing soap.